derwind/GlyphsPlugins/OvalTool/README.md

 ### Installation

 1. Download the complete ZIP file and unpack it, or clone the repository.
-2. Double click the .glyphsPalette file.
+2. Double click the .glyphsTool file.
 Confirm the dialog that appears in Glyphs.
 3. Restart Glyphs

 ### Requirements